metatensor/metatrain/docs/src/advanced-concepts/preparing-generic-targets.rst

     a Cartesian vector.
 The ``rank`` field specifies the rank of the target.
 For Cartesian vectors, the rank is 1.
 Other possibilities for the ``type`` are ``scalar`` (for a scalar target) and ``spherical`` (for a spherical tensor).
-- ``num_properties``: This field specifies the number of different properties in the target that need to be learned.
+- ``num_properties``: This field specifies the number of independent properties in the target that need to be learned.
+They are treated as entirely equivalent by models in metatrain and will often be represented as outputs of the same neural network layer.
+    A common use case for this field is when you are learning a discretization of a continuous target, such as the grid points of a band structure.
 In this case, there are 10 properties.

 A few more words should be spent on ``spherical`` targets.
 These should be made of a certain number of irreducible spherical tensors.
 For example, if you are learning a